IV:05:05 Student Fee Discount for Spouses and Dependent Children of Employees

-E. Benefits provided by the Veterans' Dependents' Post Secondary Education Program are greater than those provided by the Student Fee Discount for Spouse and Dependent Children of Employees Program.
+D. Benefits provided by the Veterans’ Dependents’ Post Secondary Education Program are greater than those provided by the Student Fee Discount for Spouse and Dependent Children of Employees Program.
 Therefore, dependents receiving such benefits are not simultaneously eligible for benefits from this program.
-(See Program I of the TBR Guideline B-062 Other Educational Assistance Programs for complete information regarding rules and regulations.)
+(See Section IV.
+Veterans’ Dependents’ Post-Secondary Education Program of the TBR Guideline B-062 Other Educational Assistance Programs for complete information regarding rules and regulations.)

 Example: A female employee has an eighteen (18) year old son whose father died while serving in the U.S. military during a qualifying period of armed conflict as defined in the Veterans’ Dependents’ Post Secondary Education Program.
 The dependent has been approved for monetary benefits under that program.
 As a result, he is no longer eligible for benefits under the Student Fee Discount for Spouse and Dependent Children of Employees Program.

 A. Discounts of 50% of the undergraduate maintenance fee and mandatory student fees are available for dependents of full-time employees; discounts for dependent children and spouses of eligible part-time employees are prorated based on percentage of time worked.

 B. The discount shall not be applicable to other fees, i.e., application for admission fees, applied music fees, lab fees, books and supplies, parking fees, dormitory charges or meal plans.